ajuan223/ajuan223.github.io/source/_posts/about/nanpu.md

 In addition to the castle lord, there are four elders responsible for maintaining order in the city, who are the friends of the castle lord, settled here since the early days of the city's existence.
 Each elder has a unique code name.
 Mine is 'Yun,' which means 'cloud' in English, symbolizing my faith in freedom, mystery, and sacredness.
-Although I needed wine instead of blood intake and always looked like I was drunk, 'wine' is the name of 'Shen Juan'.
+Although I needed wine instead of blood intake and always looked like I was drunk, 'wine' is the name of 'Juan'.
 He runs a tavern.
 The other two are codenamed Tea and Sugar, origin from their usual preferences.